Josh-Daniels/OpenMW-DS/README.md

 ---
 ## Setup Guide

-OpenMW-DS is its own app (installs alongside Alpha3, doesn't replace it).
-It's a fork of Alpha3, so it inherits Alpha3's launcher, game-file management and device configuration; but it runs as a standalone app, not on top of Alpha3.
+OpenMW-DS is its own app (you can have alpha 3 installed separately if you like, this no longer replaces it).
+It's a fork of Alpha3, so it inherits Alpha3's launcher, game-file management and device configuration; but it runs as a standalone app, with its own files, not on top of Alpha3.

 > I did not create Alpha3 [Credits](#credits).